In the wake of the terrible Menu Foods

 fall 2007 and spring 2008 semesters.
 We no longer teach through UT

-Informal Classes but offer the class privately
+Informal Classes, but periodically offer the class privately for coop members and

-are available to teach a full or abbreviated version for breed clubs,
+friends.
+We are also available to teach a full or abbreviated

 rescue groups, and shelters.
 Contact us